Bryson Spinner: NFL career

 In 2004, Spinner signed as a free agent with the Jacksonville Jaguars, and then was released.
 He was soon picked up by the Seattle Seahawks a week later, completed preseason training camp, and was released before the 2004 season.
 In 2005, he signed with the Washington Redskins, completed training camp and was released before the season opener.
 In January 2006, Spinner signed with the San Francisco 49ers, and was allocated to the Frankfurt Galaxy in NFL Europa.
 Spinner split time with two other quarterbacks, Jeff Otis and Craig Ochs, leading the Galaxy to a 7–3 season, and winning World Bowl XIV.
 Spinner injured his shoulder in the second quarter of the World Bowl.

 Maryland Maniacs

 For the 2009 season, Spinner was the starting quarterback for the Maryland Maniacs of the Indoor Football League.
 The Maniacs finished the regular season 10–4 and won the Atlantic Division championship, but lost their playoff game to the RiverCity Rage.

-The IFL transactions page reports that Spinner will be returning to the Maniacs for the 2010 season.
+The IFL transactions page reported that Spinner would be returning to the Maniacs for the 2010 season.